MIROC-DOC/model_description/draft/p-sfc.md

 ## Sea Surface Flux `[SFCFLX]`

+Treatment of sea surface flux is basically the same with [CCSR/NIES AGCM (1997)](https://github.com/MIROC-DOC/model_description/blob/master/org/AGCM5.6-Tech.pdf).
 The surface flux scheme evaluates the physical quantity fluxes between the atmospheric surfaces due to turbulent transport in the boundary layer.
 The main input are wind speed ($u_a, v_a$),  temperature ($T_a$), and specific humidity ($q_s$) from the 1st layer of the atmosphere.
 The output are the vertical fluxes and the differential values (for obtaining implicit solutions) of momentum, heat, and water vapor.

 Surface fluxes ($F_u, F_v, F_\theta, F_q$) are expressed using the bulk coefficients ($C_M, C_H, C_E$) as follows